avanikawa/docs_haptik/docs/other/support.md

 In this article, you'll learn how to contact our Support team and find resources to help you with your Haptik account.

-## How to contact technical support?

-To get help, you can follow either of this approach -

-- Reach out to your Haptik SPOC
-- Send us an email at **support@haptik.ai**
-- Reach out through our [**Help section**](https://docs.haptik.ai/other/supportbot) on the platform.
-It will capture every detail of the issue along with the severity.
-You can read more about how to make best use of Help section [**here**](https://docs.haptik.ai/other/supportbot).

 ## Severity vs Response Time Table

 <table>